ShijianXu/Compiler/README.md

 # Compiler
 Compiler: course assignment(a compiler)

-First
+First:
-	Make a lexical analyzer and syntax analyzer
+- Make a lexical analyzer and syntax analyzer
-	Print the syntax tree
+- Print the syntax tree

-Second
+Second:
-	Based on the syntax tree above, check semant
+- Based on the syntax tree above, check semant